-The permittee must give written notice to the Director of the Office of Water and Watersheds as specified in part III.I.3. and IDEQ as soon as possible of any planned physical alterations or additions to the permitted facility whenever:
+The permittee must give written notice to the Director of the Office of Water and Watersheds as specified in Paragraph III.I.3. of this permit, and IDEQ as soon as possible of any planned physical alterations or additions to the permitted facility whenever:

-- The alteration or addition to a permitted facility may meet one of the criteria for determining whether a facility is a new source as determined in 40 CFR 122.29(b); or - 2.
+- 1. The alteration or addition to a permitted facility may meet one of the criteria for determining whether a facility is a new source as determined in 40 CFR 122.29(b); or - 2.
 The alteration or addition could significantly change the nature or increase the quantity of pollutants discharged.
-This notification applies to pollutants that are subject neither to effluent limitations in the permit, nor to notification requirements under Part III.I ("Changes in Discharge of Toxic Substances").
+This notification applies to pollutants that are not subject to effluent limitations in this permit. - 3.
+The alteration or addition results in a significant change in the permittee's sludge use or disposal practices, and such alteration, addition, or change may justify the application of permit conditions that are different from or absent in the existing permit, including notification of additional use or disposal sites not reported during the permit application process or not reported pursuant to an approved land application site.